jondeuce/DECAES.jl/README.md

 ## Command Line Interface

 This toolbox provides a command line interface (CLI) for processing from the terminal.
-The CLI takes as input `.nii`, `.nii.gz`, or `.mat` files - or folders containing such files - and performs one or both of T2-distribution computation and T2-parts analysis, the latter of which performs post-processing of the T2-distribution to calculate parameters such as the MWF or LWF.
+The CLI takes as input `.nii`, `.nii.gz`, or `.mat` files and performs one or both of T2-distribution computation and T2-parts analysis, the latter of which performs post-processing of the T2-distribution to calculate parameters such as the MWF or LWF.

 There are two equivalent ways use the CLI, assuming DECAES.jl is already installed: